The Segal Conjecture for topological Hochschild homology of the Ravenel spectra: Homological Tate fixed points of

-The map $X(n) \to MU$ induces an injective map of $E^2$-pages of homological Tate spectral sequences.
-In particular, any differential $d^2(b_i) = t^2 \sigma b_i$ for $p=2$ or $d^2(b_i) \dot{=} t \sigma b_i$ for $p>2$ in the $MU$ case must also occur in the $X(n)$ case when $i \leq n$.
+The map $X(k) \to MU$ induces an injective map of $E^2$-terms of homological Tate spectral sequences.
+In particular, any differential $d^2(b_i) = t^2 \sigma b_i$ for $p=2$ or $d^2(b_i) \dot{=} t \sigma b_i$ for $p>2$ in the $MU$ case must also occur in the $X(k)$ case when $i \leq k$ and when $i>k$ both the source and target of the differential in the target spectral sequence are not in the image of the map of $E^2$-terms.
 This gives the stated $d^2$-differentials.
-Therefore, the map of $E^3$-pages of homological Tate spectral sequences is again injective.
-Since the homological Tate spectral sequence for $MU$ collapses at $E^3$ by \cite[Prop.
-6.3]{LNR11}, so must the homological Tate spectral sequence for $X(n)$.
+Therefore, the map of $E^3$-terms of homological Tate spectral sequences is again injective.
+Since the homological Tate spectral sequence for $MU$ collapses at the $E^3$-term by \cite[Prop.
+6.3]{LNR11} and the map of $E^3$-terms is injective the homological Tate spectral sequence also collapses for $X(k)$ for any integer $k\ge 1$. \end{proof}

-To solve extensions, we note that the map of spectral sequences induced by $X(n) \to MU$ is multiplicative by naturality of the homological Tate spectral sequence since the map $X(n)\to MU$ is a map of $E_2$-ring spectra.
-Therefore, the desired extensions follow from \cite[Prop.
-6.3]{LNR11}, as well. \end{proof}

-The continuous homology $H^c_*(THH(X(n))^{tC_p})$ of the $C_p$-Tate construction of $THH(X(n))$ follows from the above pattern of differentials combined with the Leibniz rule. \begin{cor} The continuous homology of the $C_p$-Tate construction of $THH(X(n))$ is given by
+The continuous homology $H^c_*(THH(X(k))^{tC_p})$ of the Tate construction of $THH(X(k))$ follows from the above pattern of differentials. \begin{cor} Let $k\ge 1$ be an integer.
+The continuous homology of the Tate construction of $THH(X(k))$ is determined by an isomorphism of continuous $\mathcal{A}_*$-comoudle algebras